Close-up of a wooden furniture rack of canvas stretched and tightened on a rack, and a small blue patch of tape on the wood.

 Raw or meticulously hand-primed, our curated selection of high-quality 100% cotton duck or premium Belgian 100% linen canvas is the finest anywhere.

-Understanding your Canvas options
+Understanding Your Canvas Options

 For some artists, Canvas type is simply a matter of personal preference.
 For others, the choice varies based on the nature and needs of each project or piece.